Great for Memorials, New Babies, Weddings, Birthdays & Environmental Gifts

 Jordan

-Ahu Lani Sanctuary is a member of the Hawaii Forest Industry Association which is dedicated to responsible forest management.
+Ahu Lani Sanctuary has been a member of the Hawaii Forest Industry Association which is dedicated to responsible forest management.
 HFIA offers an annual woodworking exhibition, sponsors the Hawaii's Wood trademark, and serves as an advocate for Hawaii's diverse forest industry -- from tree planting and harvesting to creating and selling wood products.

 Ahu Lani Sanctuary was the first participant in the CREP program in Hawaii.
 The underlying philosophy of CREP is truly inspiring and is 100% in alignment with our philosophy: take care of Earth and the Earth will take care of you.